Habitat for Humanity frequently asked questions

 - Every affiliate follows a nondiscriminatory policy of family selection.

-- Neither race nor religion is a factor in choosing the families who receive Habitat houses.
+- Neither race nor religion is a factor in choosing Habitat’s homeowner families.

 What are Habitat affiliates?

-- Community-level Habitat for Humanity offices that act in partnership with and on behalf of Habitat for Humanity International.
+- Affiliates are community-level Habitat for Humanity organizations that act in partnership with and on behalf of Habitat for Humanity International.

 - Each affiliate coordinates all aspects of Habitat home building in its local area.